DomDevs2000/Kliq-Node-API/readme.md

 # Running the application

-To run the application, run the bash script via /scripts/users.sh (note you may need to run 'chmod +x /scripts/users.sh' to make it executable) this will run 3 commands:
+To run the application, run the bash script via /scripts/users.sh (note you may need to run 'chmod +x /scripts/users.sh' to make it executable) this will run 4 commands:

 1. runs a sql creation scritp to create the user, database and table
 2. runs a mysql script to insert data from the csv file to the database
 3. runs npm install to install all the required packages
+4. runs npm start to start the application on localhost:3000

 once the project is running, you can access the application via localhost:3000/api/users

 # GET /api/users

-this will return all users in the database
+/api/users will return all users in the database

-you can query for a specific user by their first and/or last name by adding a query string to the url e.g - localhost:3000/api/users?first_name=John or - localhost:3000/api/users?last_name=Doe or - localhost:3000/api/users?first_name=John&last_name=Doe
+you can query for a specific user by their first and/or last name by adding a query string to the url e.g - localhost:3000/api/users?first_name=John or - localhost:3000/api/users?last_name=Doe or both - localhost:3000/api/users?first_name=John&last_name=Doe

 # POST /api/users